About Disaster Aid UK & Ireland

 Disaster Aid UK & Ireland is a member of the Disaster Aid International Group.
 It is a project of the Rotary Club of Denton and Audenshaw.
 Disaster Aid UK & Ireland and LifeBox are trading names of Rotary Emergency Box Trust, charitable company number 5003026, charity commission registration number 1103165.

 If you would like to be put on the Disaster Aid UK & Ireland mailing list for our newsletter, please send an email to email@example.com

 Disaster Aid UK and Ireland has its origins in the Rotary Emergency Box.
-The idea of a Rotary Emergency Box was conceived in the then Rotary District 105 (now 1050) by the late Arthur Bowker.
-Arthur was a founder member of the Rotary Club of Manchester South, a past president of the Dukinfield and Stalybridge club, a member at that time of the Ashton-under Lyne club and a member of the District International Committee.
+The idea of a Rotary Emergency Box was conceived in the then Rotary District 105 (now 1285) by the late Arthur Bowker.
+Arthur was a founder member of the Rotary Club of Manchester South, a past president of the Rotary Club of Dukinfield and Stalybridge, and a member, at that time, of the Rotary Club of Ashton-under-Lyne and a member of the District’s International Committee.

 Arthur recognised that there were people affected by all kinds of natural disasters around the world who had lost everything they owned.
 Provision of a few very basic things quickly would help these people survive.
 He also knew that Rotary was a huge force for good with a global reach.
 The concept of a Rotary box with contents for survival was born.
 The concept was taken to Rotary District Assembly in 1971 and adopted by Rotary International of Great Britain & Ireland in 1974.

 From 1975 to 2002, more than 30,000 Emergency Boxes were shipped around the world.